MSKose/django-notes/Django Fundamentals/django-starter.md

 python manage.py runserver
 ```

 - Setting up a .env file for your secret key.
-See [here](https://pypi.org/project/python-decouple/#example-how-do-i-use-it-with-django) more details
+See [here](https://pypi.org/project/python-decouple/#example-how-do-i-use-it-with-django) for more details

 ```python
 # first, install this into your virtual environment